arunapra/test-repository/README.md

 ## Description

 ## Implementation
-This project is implemented using Flask and is a REST API for a store.
+This project is implemented using Flask and this is a REST API for a store.